 However, the estrogen in these pills may make it harder to produce milk for your baby.
-Many birth control pills contain both estrogen and progestin, so make sure you ask your doctor for one that contains only progestin if you’re planning to breastfeed (source).
+Many birth control pills contain both estrogen and progestin, so make sure you ask your doctor for ones that are progestin-only if you’re planning to breastfeed (source).

-It takes around 6 weeks for your milk supply to set, and some doctors may feel comfortable prescribing a birth control method that contains estrogen around that time.
+It takes around 6 weeks for your milk supply to settle in to perfectly match your baby’s needs, and some doctors may feel comfortable prescribing a birth control method that contains estrogen around that time.